A simple guide to roleplaying in LOTRO

 In online games, players roleplay when they assume the role of a character in the game world and act out this role.
 If you interpret this definition widely, you roleplay when you log into LOTRO, play a character through the game storyline and use the regular game mechanics.
 So you’ve been roleplaying all the time already.
 Why stop now?

 There are probably as many opinions about what roleplaying is as there are roleplayers.
 When people speak of roleplaying in LOTRO, though, it usually involves acting in character (IC).
-You talk, act and interact with others like your character would have, in order to go beyond the game mechanics, to immerse yourself more into the game world and Tolkien’s lore.
+You talk, act and interact with others like your character would have in Middle Earth, in order to go beyond the game mechanics, to immerse yourself more into the game world and Tolkien’s lore.
 If you’d like to flesh out the details of the character you have running around on the screen, roleplaying gives you the tools.
 If you ever dreamt of being a farmer in Hobbiton, a soldier of Gondor, an elven scholar, a dwarf seeking your lost homeland, or one of the thousands other possible roles, roleplaying gives you the opportunity.

 Roleplaying also involves storytelling.
 Your character could act within the context of the stories offered by the game, or in new player-created stories.
 You can spend a lot of time scripting new stories, or you can simply improvise with others you meet to see where your choices take you.
 This goes for the whole range of stories, from epic adventures to tavern-based conversations.